-The AT1 bonds' rating reflects the bank's strong standalone credit profile, along with its ability to service coupons and manage the principal write-down risk on its debt capital instruments.
-To arrive at the rating, Ind-Ra has considered the discretionary component; coupon omission risk; and the write-down/conversion risk as key parameters.
-The agency recognises the unique going-concern loss absorption features that these bonds carry and differentiates them from the bank's senior debt, factoring in a higher probability of an ultimate loss for investors in these bonds.
-Ind-Ra envisages coupon deferrals and principal write-down risk as a remote possibility in view of the bank's adequate revenue reserve buffers.
+For AT1 instruments, the agency considers the discretionary component, coupon omission risk and the write-down/conversion risk as key parameters to arrive at the rating.
+The agency recognises the unique going-concern loss absorption features that these bonds carry and differentiates them from the bank's senior debt factoring in a higher probability of an ultimate loss for investors in these bonds.